Did you know that the average household in the UK spends £60.60 per week on groceries?

 It often happens that the most expensive items are the ones that are right in front of you, smack in the middle shelves.

-The same way you enter a store and search for that clothes sales rack, you can look at the higher and lower shelves where cheaper items are often put in a supermarket.
+In the same way, you enter a store and search for that clothes sales rack, you can look at the higher and lower shelves where cheaper items are often put in a supermarket.

 Pay in cash